deleonab/launch-webpage-on-ec2/README.md

-Our goal is to launch a static website using an Amazon EC2
+Our goal is to launch a static website using an Amazon EC2 instance.

 ### LAUNCH A WEB PAGE ON AN EC2 INSTANCE IN THE CLOUD